 In-Text CitationsThe AMA style differs from APA and MLA in that in-text citations are numeric and included in-text as superscript.
-For example, if my first reference in a paper was to the AMA Manual of Style, 10th edition, I would end the sentence with a period and then the superscript as such.1
+For example, if the first reference in a paper was to the AMA Manual of Style, 10th edition, the sentence would end with a period and then the superscript as such.1

 Guidelines for in-text citations: